 College Counseling Ambassadors

-Our College Counseling Ambassador program gives juniors an opportunity to engage in a meaningful leadership position that will jumpstart their engagement with the college process, hone their communication and organizational skills, and provide opportunities to develop relationships with their college counselors, admissions representatives, and peers.
+Our College Counseling Ambassador program gives juniors and seniors an opportunity to engage in a meaningful leadership position that will jumpstart their engagement with the college process, hone their communication and organizational skills, and provide opportunities to develop relationships with their college counselors, admissions representatives, and peers.

 Their responsibilities include:

 - serving as representatives of Rowland Hall to visiting college admissions representatives;

 - moderating virtual college visits for admissions representatives and peers; and